bowenc0221/panoptic-deeplab/datasets/README.md

 ```

 Note:
+- We train model with train_id (continuous class label from 0 to 18) and evaluate model with original class label.
 - labelTrainIds.png are created by `python cityscapesscripts/preparation/createTrainIdLabelImgs.py`.
-- panoptic.png are created by `python cityscapesscripts/preparation/createPanopticImgs.py --use-train-id`.
+- panoptic.png are created by
+  - `python cityscapesscripts/preparation/createPanopticImgs.py --use-train-id` for generating training labels.
-- You may also need to run `python cityscapesscripts/preparation/createPanopticImgs.py` to generate annotation for evaluation (in eval id instead of train id).
+  - `python cityscapesscripts/preparation/createPanopticImgs.py` for generating evaluation labels.

 ## Expected dataset structure for COCO panoptic segmentation: